California’s laws against employer political activity retaliation, Labor Code 1101 and 1102 LC, prohibit employers from

 David does not have a case against his employer for political retaliation.
-The employer fired him because of the time commitment involved in serving as a supervisor–not because of the employer’s political motivations.11
+The employer fired him because of the time commitment involved in doing his job duties as a supervisor–not because of the employer’s political motivations.11

-3. Can I sue my employer for California political activity workplace retaliation?
+3. Can I sue my employer for political activity workplace retaliation?

-If you believe that you were fired or otherwise retaliated against at work because of your political activities or beliefs–or if your employer is trying to intimidate you into taking or refraining from certain political actions–then the best first step is to contact a California employment attorney who understands the law regarding political activity wrongful termination/retaliation.
+If you believe that you were fired, received a demotion or a disciplinary action, or were otherwise retaliated against at work because of your political activities or beliefs–or if your employer is trying to intimidate you into taking or refraining from certain political actions–then the best first step is to contact a California employment attorney who understands the law regarding political activity wrongful termination/retaliation.

 An experienced California labor lawyer can help you determine which exceptions to the California rule of at-will employment might apply to your case.
 S/he can also help you gather and preserve evidence in case you eventually file a lawsuit alleging political activity retaliation against your employer.

 Labor and Workforce Development Agency investigation

 Before you may sue your employer under Labor Code 1101 or 1102 LC, you must first file a notice of your employer’s violation of California workplace political coercion law with the California Labor and Workplace Development Agency and deliver a copy of that notice to the employer via certified mail.12

 The Labor and Workplace Development Agency may then choose to investigate your case itself.

 If the Agency chooses NOT to investigate, it will notify you within sixty-five (65) days–at which point you are free to file a lawsuit in California Superior Court against your employer alleging a violation of Labor Code 1101 or 1102 LC.13